 3.7.
-Modeling of AODV routing algorithm
+Modeling of the AODV routing algorithm

-As an example application in the developed MANET-DEVS environment, AODV algorithm modeling study has been carried out.
-With this modeling study, it is shown that MANET-DEVS environment is capable of modeling and simulating Ad Hoc routing algorithms.
-Error control mechanism has been neglected in the MANET-DEVS environment.
+As an example application in the developed MANET-DEVS environment, an AODV algorithm modeling study has been carried out.
+With this modeling study, it is shown that the MANET-DEVS environment is capable of modeling and simulating ad hoc routing algorithms.
+The error control mechanism has been neglected in the MANET-DEVS environment.

-MANET - Viewer is accepted as 1m = 1 pixel on its screen.
-In Figure 9, in a 500 X 500 area, the screen display of a topology consisting of 10 nodes and the meanings of the figures on it are shown with bubbles.
+MANET Viewer is accepted as 1 m = 1 pixel on its screen.
+In Figure 9, in a 500×500 area, the screen display of a topology consisting of 10 nodes and the meanings of the figures on it are shown with bubbles.

 3.8.
-The behavior and parameters of node atomic model
+The behavior and parameters of the node atomic model

-In the developed sample application (in the experiment carried out), for the purpose of implementing real world conditions and to apply different scenarios; it is provided for the simulation parameters to be adjustable before simulation study or during the simulation which can affect the behavior of the network.
+In the developed sample application (in the experiment carried out), for the purpose of implementing real-world conditions and to apply different scenarios, it is provided for the simulation parameters to be adjustable before a simulation study or during the simulation, which can affect the behavior of the network.

-In order to be able to apply/observe scenarios to different IP addresses, input/output ports; all the nodes have event input / event output ports, routing tables and various parameters (packet processing speed, path discovery duration, HELLO message interval etc.).
-In Figure 10 is shown a simplified version of the state diagram which is used in modeling the dynamic (variable) structure of a node.
+In order to be able to apply/observe scenarios to different IP addresses and input/output ports, all the nodes have event input/event output ports, routing tables, and various parameters (packet processing speed, path discovery duration, HELLO message interval, etc.).
+In Figure 10, a simplified version of the state diagram that is used in modeling the dynamic (variable) structure of a node is shown.